 Why is the Segregation of duties so important in managing fraud risk?

+Organizations need to stay alert to the ever-present risk of fraud from all angles.
+In 2023, 96% of US companies were targeted by payment fraud at least once.
+Unfortunately, far too few companies are making the effort to protect against or investigate fraud properly.
 There are many ways in which companies can protect themselves against fraud risk.
-Segregation, or separation, of duties is one safeguard that an organization can implement to reduce opportunity and therefore their chances of being targeted by fraudsters.
+Separation of duties – more frequently referred to as segregation of duties – is one safeguard that an organization can implement to reduce opportunity and therefore their chances of being targeted by fraudsters.

 What is the segregation of duties, and how does it help against fraud?

 The segregation of duties (SoD) is the dividing up of responsibilities so that no single person has too much control over a process.
 For example, an employee might have the authority to order goods and sign off invoices as well.
 In this case it would be very easy for them to order whatever they wanted or create fake invoices and sign them off to be paid.
 There would be no requirement to seek approval to make either a purchase or a payment.
+They have the necessary access and responsibility to do so.

-Continuing with this simple example, segregating duties and making one person responsible for approving the ordering of goods or services, another for ordering them, and a third for paying the invoices, creates a system that helps prevent transfer fraud and manage third party risk.
+Continuing with this simple example, segregating duties and making one employee responsible for approving the ordering of goods or services, another for ordering them, and a third for paying the invoices, creates a system that helps prevent transfer fraud and manage third party risk.
 The person giving approval will need a reason for procuring the item or service.
 The person doing the ordering needs approval before they can go ahead.
 And the invoice payer will want to ensure that the goods or service have been received and that the supplier and their account details are genuine.

 What issues are associated with segregating duties?